Unit 3: Scientific Machine Learning and Physics-Informed Machine Learning — an overview

 • Autonomous if f has no explicit t dependence (\dot{\mathbf{x}} = f(\mathbf{x})); non-autonomous otherwise.

 • Linear if f(\mathbf{x}, t) = A(t)\,\mathbf{x} + b(t); nonlinear otherwise.
-Linear systems have explicit solutions via matrix exponentials; nonlinear systems generally do not.
+Linear systems with constant A have explicit solutions via matrix exponentials; nonlinear systems generally do not.

-The next three subsubsections walk three ODEs in increasing complexity — exponential decay, the undamped harmonic oscillator, and a second-order system with damping.
-Each comes with Julia and Python code so the ecosystem fluency built in Unit 2 carries over.
+The next subsections walk a sequence of ODEs in increasing complexity — exponential decay, the undamped harmonic oscillator, a damped oscillator, and then two nonlinear systems: predator–prey (closed cycles) and the chaotic Lorenz attractor.
+The linear cases come with Julia and Python code so the ecosystem fluency built in Unit 2 carries over.

 The simplest ODE: exponential decay